-Council delivery model Otago Southland (included for comparison only) Entity D Governance Governance of three waters generally Governance of three waters generally Governance of three waters generally Governance of three waters in Southland is provided by elected members through the Services and Assets committee and in the case of three rural schemes, through water supply committees.
-Governance of three waters would be provided by a skills and merit-based board of directors who have a sole focus on the delivery of three waters services and subject to different liabilities than Councilors.
-Governance of three waters would be provided by a skills and merit based board of directors who have a sole focus on the delivery of three waters services.
-Embedding of Te Tiriti o Waitangi and Te Ao Embedding of Te Tiriti o Waitangi and Te Ao Māori Embedding of Te Tiriti o Waitangi and Te Ao Māori Māori Alignment of the entity with the Ngāi Tahu Governance of three waters service delivery at Southland District Council currently does not involve any formal participation from Iwi or local Runanga.
-The model provides the opportunity to deliver on treaty principles and co-governance with Māori from the outset within a new purposely built framework reflecting Te Mana o te Wai.
-Takiwā provides a greater ability to embed Te Ao Māori within the governance of three waters services.
-The costs to develop a fit for purpose co- There is no legislative restriction to enabling this at a later date.
-The development of a co-governance model will require Councils and governance model are unlikely to be significantly higher with a larger entity.
-Local representation Māori to participate in what may be a resource intensive process and this needs to be supported Local representation Water services are currently provided through a model with elected council representative and elected community boards.
-Residents of by external funding.
-Local representation This issue will likely be magnified if the entity was responsible for the entire Ngāi Tahu Takiwā, as SDC would be a smaller part of a much larger Southland can approach Council about any issues regarding the levels of service that they receive.
-A potential loss of community influence over priorities and service levels by removing governance from the democratically elected Council into a board of professional directors. entity.
-Again, if the entity was responsible for the entire Ngãi Tahu Takiwā this perception of a lost connection and of lost community assets would The relationship between water 'customers' and the service provider as an Otago Southland water entity would essentially become similar to an electricity company. likely be greater.
+Council delivery model Otago Southland (included for comparison only) Entity D Governance Governance of three waters generally Governance of three waters generally Governance of three waters generally Governance of three waters in Southland is provided by elected members through the Services and Assets committee and in the case of three rural schemes, through water supply committees. by a skills and merit-based board of directors by who have a sole focus on the delivery of three waters services and subject to different liabilities waters Governance of three waters would be provided by a skills and merit based board of directors who have a sole focus on the delivery of three waters services.
+Embedding of Te Tiriti o Waitangi and Te Ao Māori Embedding of Te Tiriti o Waitangi and Te Ao Embedding of Te Tiriti o Waitangi and Te Ao Māori Governance of three waters service delivery at Southland District Council currently does not involve any formal participation from Iwi or local Runanga.
+The model provides the opportunity to deliver on treaty principles and co-governance with Māori from the outset within a new purposely built framework reflecting Te Mana o te Wai.Ti TiThe development of a co-governance model will require Councils and Māori to participate in what may be a resource intensive process and this needs to be supported by external funding.Local separacentation Alignment of the entity with the Ngāi Tahu Takiwā provides a greater ability to embed Te Ao Māori within the governance of three waters services.
+The costs to develop a fit for purpose co- There is no legislative restriction to enabling this at a later date. governance model are unlikely to be significantly higher with a larger entity.
+Local representation Water services are currently provided through a model with elected council representative and elected community boards.
+Residents of Local representation This issue will likely be magnified if the entity was responsible for the entire Ngāi Tahu Takiwā, as SDC would be a smaller part of a much larger Southland can approach Council about any issues regarding the levels of service that they receive.
+A potential loss of community influence over priorities and service levels by removing governance from the democratically elected Council into a board of professional directors.
+Again, if the entity was responsible for the entire Ngāi Tahu Takiwā this perception of a lost connection and of lost community assets would The relationship between water 'customers' and the service provider as an Otago Southland water entity would essentially become similar to an electricity company. likely be greater.